Giaxasidis/fivem-steam-authenticator/README.md

 ```

 > \[!TIP]
-> Ensure the Steam client is running before starting FiveM.
-Players attempting to connect without Steam client will be rejected.
+> Ensure the Steam is running before starting FiveM.
+Players attempting to connect without Steam open will be rejected.

 ## Installation
 1. Download or copy the `steamCheck.lua` file.